ftl/hellocontest/README.md

 * Calculate points, multis, and score per band and overall.
 The calculation rules can be changed in the configuration file.
 * Export the logbook in the [Cabrillo](https://wwrof.org/cabrillo/) or [ADIF](http://adif.org) format.
 * Get additional information about the entered callsign from the [DXCC](http://www.country-files.com) and [super check partial](http://supercheckpartial.com) databases.
-* Use the [cwdaemon](https://github.com/acerion/cwdaemon) to transmit CW macros.
+* Use the [TCI protocol](https://github.com/maksimus1210/TCI) or the [cwdaemon](https://github.com/acerion/cwdaemon) to transmit CW macros.
 * Define different macros for running and search&pounce working mode.
-* Connect to your transceiver through [hamlib](https://github.com/Hamlib/Hamlib) to keep the band and mode information in sync.
+* Connect to your transceiver through the [TCI protocol](https://github.com/maksimus1210/TCI) or the [Hamlib network protocol](https://github.com/Hamlib/Hamlib) to keep the band and mode information in sync.

 I use this little project mainly as training ground to learn how to develop a desktop application in Go and to improve my Go-Fu.